trailofbits/multiplier/README.md

 to humans in a readable form, or to follow-on scripts via entity IDs.

-Multiplier's APIs are extensive, and often provide as-good or better-than compiler-level quality information, but linked at a whole-program level.
+Multiplier's APIs are extensive, and often provide as-good or better-than compiler-level quality information, but linked at a whole-program granularity.
 We like to say that with its APIs, *you can get everywhere from anywhere*.

 * About
   * [How do other indexers work](docs/other-indexers.md), and why the normal way of indexing code is insufficient for C/C++